Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L08_Building_Charts.md

 In this task, you will be modifying the Knowledge Test Result form, so you can input some data to test your chart.

-1. Make sure you are still on <https://web.powerapps.com> and you are in the **Practice** environment.
+1. Make sure you are still on <https://make.powerapps.com> and you are in the **Practice** environment.

 2. Select **Solutions**.

-3. Open **Common Data Service Default Solution**.
+3. Open **Common Data Services Default Solution**.

 4. Click on the **Knowledge Test Result** entity.